Back to all reviews

 Many users have recently reported poor customer support on multiple Zoom’s products, which I found important to include in my review.

-I feel this is especially relevant for teams that require help to initially set up the software, as implementing a new system in a company is stressful enough on its own.
+I feel this is especially relevant for teams that require help with initial software set up.
+Implementing a new system in a company is stressful enough on its own.
+But, paired with poor customer service, it can turn into a complete nightmare.

 Get 100% human support on Pumble